 The Learning Pyramid

 The Learning Pyramid (believed to have been developed by the National Training Laboratories Institute for Applied Behavioral Science) illustrates that different kinds of learning strategies lead to different results in terms of learner retention.
-As the Learning Pyramid model below illustrates, the Learning Pyramid compares seven primary instruction strategies.
 The strategies represented at the bottom of the pyramid produce much greater retention rates than those at the top.
 The diagram also shows that the bottom three strategies involve active learner participation while the four at the top have passive learner involvement.
 This research clearly illustrates that active participation in the learning process results in more effective uptake and retention of learning.

 When designing lessons and activities, it is worth considering where different instructional strategies fall on the Learning Pyramid.
 By using different strategies, you can accommodate different learning styles and actively engage learners to increase learning.